ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Method

-We train a unified control policy to track a large collection of whole-body motion capture sequences.
-To ensure stable learning across heterogeneous motion styles and difficulty levels, we design the training process to adaptively schedule motion data and explicitly condition the policy on future motion context.
+We train a unified control policy to track diverse whole-body motion capture sequences.
+To improve stability across heterogeneous motion styles and difficulty levels, we combine adaptive motion scheduling, progressive difficulty exposure, and future motion conditioning.